letstatt/stress/README.md

 ```

 Be careful of setting `-c` option on every testing, because
-if your solutions have same names, inappropriate cached files will be used.
+if your solutions have the same names, inappropriate cached files will be used.

 ### Test sources: generator